 They were running around, all exited (courtship?), screaming, jumping, maybe even, occasionally, beating their chests, resolving their baboon issues in their baboon way.
 I stood there and stared.
 Me, the civilized man, literate in several languages, both human and computer, [self] educated, armed (I had an M-1 carbine), also with knowledge… I was even being ‘civilized’ at that very moment, being nice to a little kid, from our group, who had had to live through the Beslan Massacre.
 And yet I felt inferior to those monkeys.

 I envied them.
 Intensely.
 I wanted to be a monkey at that very moment.
-I wanted to be a caveman, I’m quite certain I had been already an anarchist, in my political views, back then, and to me, anarchy meant hunting and gathering.
+I wanted to be a caveman – I’m quite certain I had already been an anarchist, in my political views, back then, and to me, anarchy meant hunting and gathering.